felixbade/assistant/CONTRIBUTING.md

 # Contributing

-You have discovered this page.
-Maybe you will also discover bugs or missing features.
+You found this page.
+Maybe you will also find bugs or missing features.
 You can tell me about them in the GitHub [issues](https://github.com/felixbade/chatgpt-web-ui/issues).

 ## Philosophy
 - OpenAI has made the best chat AI API.
 This tools makes the best human-interface for that.